What Is The Difference Between Contractile Myocardium And Autorhythmic Myocardium

 Conditions like atrial fibrillation can arise from problems in the autorhythmic cells, whereas myocardial infarction (heart attack) often affects the contractile cells.
 Understanding these distinctions is vital for diagnosing and managing these conditions effectively.

-ALSO READ: What'S The Difference Between 150 And 180 Density
+ALSO READ: What Is The Difference Between A Relation And A Function

 Diagnostic Approaches